 - It adds to your consumer rights.
-This is because buying in store means you wouldn't be covered by the Distance Selling Regulations which only protect you when buying online, by mail order or phone from an EU-based company.
-They mean you're already automatically entitled to a refund if an item isn't delivered within 30 days, or by the agreed date.
+This is because buying in store means you wouldn't be covered by the Consumer Contracts Regulations which only protect you when buying online, by mail order or phone from an EU-based company.
+They mean you're already automatically entitled to a refund if an item isn't delivered by the agreed date, or within 30 days if there is no agreed date.

 - They don't have to agree.
 It's there to put into practice, but it doesn't automatically mean the trader will agree.
 As with any consumer rights, whether it's binding would ultimately be down to a judge to decide (if it gets that far).

 - This is a relatively unknown trick.
 'Time of the essence' isn't widely known because companies simply don't want to be held to such close account for delivery.
 It'd mean businesses would be forced to improve delivery service, which would be better for consumers - but at the company's expense.

 So if you need your goods or service by a specific date (eg, a present in time for Christmas, or windows fitted before you go on holiday), use this to build up extra legal ammunition.

 While it's theoretically possible to add 'time is of the essence' to your contract if you've already ordered, it's far easier to add it when ordering.

 It is also possible to add 'time is of the essence' after you've ordered, especially if they are playing games with delivery.
 However, companies may refuse and then it'll be up to the courts to decide.

 See how to add time is of the essence

 How to add it if you haven't ordered yet

 To let the retailer or supplier know before you order, just ask them to add a note to your invoice.
 Key info to include are the phrase 'time is of the essence', the date it's needed by, and the reason.
 Eg, 'Time is of the essence - must be delivered by 30 Dec 2014 as needed for house move'.